Alyse Levine, Founder & CEO of Premium Prep College Counseling

 Plan.
 Create a schedule for your fall semester.
 Getting ahead of the fall season’s mad rush is the single most helpful thing you can do for yourself.
-Now is the time to organize yourself and take note of what is due when so you can stay on track with your essay progress while balancing the demands of school.
+Now is the time to start thinking strategically about what is due when and, if you haven’t yet begun your essay-writing, which essays you want to tackle first.
 Being organized will make the application process feel less overwhelming and give you a sense of how to pace yourself.
-Make a plan that balances your college applications with your academics and extracurricular activities.
+Make a plan for yourself that balances college applications with your academics and extracurricular activities.

 Essays.
-The summer is the best time to get a head start on your essays.
-The fall is the time to continue this work, pacing yourself since you are now also juggling school.
-If you haven’t started your essays already, now is the time to learn about what makes a great college essay and do some brainstorming exercises.
+Start writing!
+If you haven’t started already, now is the time to learn about what makes a great college essay and do some brainstorming exercises.
 Ideally, you want to complete your personal essay (or at least have a solid draft) by the end of the summer.
-(For tips on the Personal Essay, see my previous post.)
-Most college applications and supplemental questions were made available on August 1, so you will want to be ready to dive into those as soon as possible if you haven’t already.
+Most college applications and supplemental questions were made available on August 1, so you will want to be ready to dive into those as soon as possible.
 The more you can do now, the more manageable your senior year will be.

-Interviews.
-Many colleges have increased their interview offerings (by video) due to the lack of in-person opportunities to meet admissions counselors on campuses and in your local area.
-Check out if the schools on your list are offering interviews, and if so, be sure to sign up right away.
+Mock interviews.
 Now is a great time to begin practicing for interviews.
-Like a good resume, interviews require preparation.
+Like a good resume, a good interview presence requires preparation.
 It’s totally normal—expected, really—to be nervous.
 Practicing your interview skills early and often means that you’ll feel more comfortable when the real ones come around, and you’ll be well versed in discussing the topics and interests that are most important to you.
 Ask your counselor, a family member, or a friend to practice with you.
-For more on this, see my precious blog post on interviews, much of which remains relevant.

 Letters of Recommendation.
-Spring semester made it tricky to think through teacher recommendations.
-Do your best now to pinpoint which teachers you want to write your recommendation letters.
-Many students did ask teachers for letters at the end of junior year.
+Pinpoint which teachers you want to write your recommendation letters.
+Many students ask teachers for letters as early as junior year.
 If you haven’t done that yet, don’t worry!
 But, before school starts, decide which teachers know you best and can speak to your academic and character strengths.
 In addition to asking two teachers, your school counselor will also be writing a recommendation.
-Make sure you know the steps to ensure your school counselor has the input she or he needs to write that letter.
-Often a student or parent brag sheet is available to complete.
-Supplemental recommendations are another consideration.
-If you do send one, it should provide a truly unique perspective from the required letters and one letter is ample.
-More than this is typically considered overkill.
+Make sure you know the steps to ensure your school counselor has the input she or he needs to write that recommendation.

-Commitment and Leadership.
-Hopefully there will be opportunities to re-engage in your activities this fall or find new, creative ways to pursue your interests if you need to do so remotely.
-Maybe you’ve already begun doing this over the summer.
+Leadership.
+At this point, you’ve probably found an extracurricular club or activity that’s important to you.
 Senior year is your chance to solidify your involvement in those activities and demonstrate a concerted investment in the arenas about which you’re most passionate.
 Narrow down to one or two authentic interests, and find ways to deepen them and possibly take on leadership roles.

 Resume.
 A good resume is always helpful to have on hand, especially once college interviews start rolling around.
 And, since a good resume tells a story about your accomplishments and experiences, it can also help with your essays.
-Now is the time to draft it, if you haven’t already.
+Now is the time to draft it.
 Getting all your activities and interests down on paper can make clear what areas to emphasize throughout your college applications.
 Some colleges also allow you to upload a resume with your application.

 Tips for Rising 11th Graders

-Junior year will surely be different than what you imagined not too long ago, but hopefully it will be smoother and more organized than last spring.
-It is so important to take stock of what really matters to you and find a balance between increasing your focus and finding ways to relieve stress and escape the echo-chamber.
+The infamous junior year.
+It is so important to find a balance between increasing your focus and finding ways to relieve stress and escape the echo-chamber.
 Generally, you should begin to think more seriously about your college process, while making sure that you’re taking care of yourself and keeping perspective on what’s important.
 Junior year has a reputation for being a doozy, with all the demands of testing, tougher courses, more involvement in activities, and the pressure of college on the horizon.
 Don’t overextend yourself.
 This will be the year for you to lean into your academic strengths and start focusing your interests in specific areas.
 A good rule of thumb is to strive for depth rather than breadth, particularly when it comes to extracurriculars.
 As you look towards your college application process, here are some key steps you can take to prepare:

 Academics.
 This year is important—and intense.
-One of the most unusual things about the current situation is that many of you who will be learning remotely may not have the opportunity to meet your teachers in person.
-Do your best to get to know them virtually.
 Continue to do your best, while making time for rest, relaxation, healthy eating, etc. Be sure that your classes match and develop your interests and goals.
 (If they don’t, it may not be too late to switch.)
 By this point, you probably have a good sense of your academic strengths.
 Think about how you can showcase and build upon those strengths this year.
 A balanced schedule should demonstrate an appropriate amount of overall rigor, while also highlighting your academic proclivities.
 You don’t need to force yourself into every AP available.
 Instead, think about what classes are best suited to you, the ones in which you can really excel.
 Now that you have two years of high school under your belt, you should be in great shape to do some soul-searching and think hard about your interests and passions.
 Your college process should extend from those interests and passions (not vice versa).

 Extracurriculars.
-Hopefully, there will be opportunities to re-engage in your activities this fall or find new, creative ways to pursue them if you need to do so remotely.
-Maybe you’ve already begun doing this over the summer.
 Ultimately, you’ll want to look for ways to show initiative and commitment, so now is a great time to think ahead about how you might do that.
 Is there an extracurricular leadership position you might run for now?
 If not, is there one you can put yourself in a good position to run for next year?
 Are there other ways for you to deepen your interests a bit further and demonstrate real commitment to the pursuits about which you genuinely care?
 (For more on this, check out our blog post on Extracurricular Activities and College Admissions.)

 Testing.
-There has certainly been a dramatic shift in testing policies, as over 1,300 four-year colleges have ACT/SAT-optional policies for this coming year.
-This will likely mean that many schools will also be test-optional for the class of ‘22.
-However, many schools have made the test-optional shift for just one year, so it is best to plan to take the ACT or SAT to cover your bases.
-Now is the ideal time to begin thinking about these tests.
-It’s a good idea to put test preparation and a test schedule in place, so that you have ample time to decide how you want to prepare and to register for the ACT or SAT ASAP to maximize the availability of test sites.
-We encourage students to decide sooner rather than later whether they’ll be taking the ACT or SAT and to plan out how you will fit test prep into what is likely an already busy calendar.
-SAT Subject Tests have really taken a backseat this year but have traditionally still been valuable at selective colleges.
-If applicable, consider taking them in May or June of your junior year.
+Now is also an ideal time to begin thinking about ACTs or SATs.
+While many colleges are de-emphasizing standardized tests, some still consider this an important factor.
+It’s a good idea to put test preparation and a test schedule in place so that you have ample time to decide how you want to prepare, and to register for the ACT or SAT testing sites you like best.
+We encourage students to decide sooner rather than later whether they’ll be taking the ACT or SAT, and to plan out how they will fit test prep into what is likely an already busy calendar.

 Preliminary College List.
 I know that drafting a college list can sound intimidating, but this can be a very fruitful exercise.
-Of course, your college list will evolve over time, but now is a good time to assess your interests, grades, achievements, and goals and develop a preliminary list of schools based on those criteria.
-Guides like the Fiske Guide to Colleges and the College Board’s “Big Future” portal can help you assemble a general sense of the types of schools that are out there.
+Of course your college list will evolve over time, but now is a good time to assess your interests, grades, achievements, and goals and develop a preliminary list of schools based on those criteria.
+Guides like the Fiske Guide to Colleges, The Princeton Review: The Best 384 Colleges, and the College Board’s “Big Future” portal can help you assemble a general sense of the types of schools that are out there.
 Do you want a big state school?
 A small liberal arts school?
 Do you already know what subject you want to study so you can research departments at schools accordingly?
 Start not only doing research, but doing some soul searching.
 What do you want from college?
 Remember: a preliminary list is just that—preliminary.
 But it can be a powerful way for you to begin the process of narrowing down and thinking about your wants, needs, and potential options.
 And it can also be a great motivator!

 Tips for Rising 10th Graders